Jackson County of southern Oregon contains a original segment of US Route 99 over Siskiyou Pass which is presently designated as Oregon Route 273.

 In 1913 the Pacific Highway was established as an organized Auto Trail Association borne out of the Good Roads movement.
 According to the Oregonian a new route for the Pacific Highway was plotted following much of the existing Siskiyou Mountain Wagon Road.
 The State of Oregon faced numerous hurdles attempting to purchase the necessary right-of-way from the Dollarhide Family.
 Initially only the right-of-way from Barson Ranch to Steinman had been purchased by the State of Oregon but not south to the California State Line.
 This early right-of-way purchase led to the construction of the 1914 Steinman Overcrossing which can be seen in the photo below during 1920 (credit Daniel Nauman of the Historic Highway 99 Facebook Group).

 The Dollarhide Family lost a court injunction in 1915 to block the construction of the Pacific Highway.
 Subsequent to losing their court battle the Dollarhide's sold their remaining right-of-way to the State of Oregon for $1,000 dollars.
 The incomplete Pacific Highway can be seen utilizing what remained of the Siskiyou Mountain Wagon Road south of Steinman on the 1917 California State Automobile Association Map.
+Notably; the incomplete Pacific Highway can be seen entering Siskiyou County, California near the siding of Hilt and following Legislative Route Number 3 via Hornbrook Highway southward towards the Klamath River.

 Below the Steinman Overcrossing can be seen during an unknown year (courtesy Jonathan Ledbetter of the Historic US Highway 99 Facebook group).